kkaurr/kkaurr/README.md

 - 👋 Hi, I’m @kkaurr
-- 👀 I’m interested in not sure
+- 👀 I’m interested in: not sure
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m currently learning: a lot of things
-- 📫 How to reach me @ my work email
+- 📫 How to reach me: @ my work email

 <!---
 kkaurr/kkaurr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.